Urinary Tract Infection in Males Workup

 • Patients with a history of kidney stones, especially struvite stones, are candidates for urosepsis.

-Imaging in the emergency department is typically not necessary unless concomitant obstructive uropathy is suspected, as this is an emergent condition that requires prompt intervention.
-Modalities for this include ultrasonography, intravenous pyelography (IVP), contrasted computed tomography (CT) scanning, or helical CT scanning of the urinary system (currently preferred by most experts).
+Imaging in the emergency department typically is not necessary unless concomitant obstructive uropathy is suspected, as this is an emergent condition that requires prompt intervention.
+Modalities for this include ultrasonography, contrasted computed tomography (CT) scanning, or helical CT scanning of the urinary system (currently preferred by most experts).

 Plain film imaging